KarMiles/campervan-adventures/README.md

     <img src="docs/feasibility-graph.gif">
 </details>

-Basing on the above analysis the initial roll-out follows on opportunities 1 through 5 as most important and feasible and as such are addressed in the project.
+Basing on the above analysis the initial roll-out follows on opportunities 1 through 5 and 7 as most important and feasible and as such are addressed in the project.

 **Definition**